SYZ for index 1 Fano hypersurfaces in projective space: HMS in the toric limit

 \begin{lemma} Let $X_f = V(t^{n+1}-f(x_0,\dots,x_n))\subseteq \mathbb{P}^{n+1}$ be a degree $n+1$ hypersurface, and let $\phi:X_f\rightarrow\mathbb{P}^n$ be the branched covering map that "forgets t".
 The pushforward of the homomorphism $(-)\times t: \matheu{O}_{X_f}\rightarrow \matheu{O}_{X_f}(1)$ using the covering map $\phi$ has the formula:

-\end{lemma} \begin{proof} Let $R=\mathbb{C}[x_0,\dots,x_n]$ and $S=R[t]/(t^{n+1}-f)$ be the homogeneous coordinate rings defining our varieties $\mathbb{P}^n$ and $X_f$ respectively.
+\end{lemma} \begin{proof} Let $R=\mathbb{C}[x_0,\dots,x_n]$ and $S=R[t]/(t^{n+1}-f)$ be the homogeneous coordinate rings defining the varieties $\mathbb{P}^n$ and $X_f$, respectively.
 Then the line bundle decomposition in (\ref{weight decomposition}) is the sheafy version of the direct sum decomposition of graded $R$-modules:

 where the inclusion $R(-k)\rightarrow S$ is multiplication by $t^k$.
 The Lemma then follows from interpreting the map $(-)\times t \in \hom_S(S,S(1))$ in terms of this decomposition. \end{proof}

 The previous lemma (at least in principle) is enough to determine the entire image of the functor $H(\phi)$.
 However, there is another approach that we favor in doing this computation, and it involves extra grading data that our categories come with.